 While we’re waiting for the cluster to provision, let’s get our CLI access up.
 Click Download Config File.
 After this is downloaded, fire up a terminal and install

 kubectl.
-This can be done with either Choch (kubernetes-cli) on Windows or Brew on macOS (kubectl).
+This can be done with either Chocolatey (kubernetes-cli) on Windows or Homebrew on macOS (kubectl).
 Once this is installed, move your confg file to

 Once you’re configured, run

 kubectl get pods -n kube-system.
 If you’ve suceessfully installed

 kubectl and the put the configuration file in the right place, it should list a bunch of pods including kube-proxy, cilium, do-node-agent, and kube-state-metrics.

 adam.hammond@adam-laptop k8s-config % kubectl get pods -n kube-system NAME READY STATUS RESTARTS AGE cilium-7vd9t 1/1 Running 0 5m cilium-operator-d5cd7d758-stsqw 1/1 Running 0 5m coredns-84c79f5fb4-m9snd 1/1 Running 0 5m csi-do-node-zc5w8 2/2 Running 0 5m do-node-agent-mhc88 1/1 Running 0 5m kube-proxy-4nm5b 1/1 Running 0 5m kube-state-metrics-7fd44b48b5-jgmz4 1/1 Running 0 5m kubelet-rubber-stamp-7f966c6779-ztb5s 1/1 Running 0 5m

 Once your cluster is ready, a little green light will show on the Kubernetes Dashboard and the Kubernetes Dashboard button should be available.
 Click it.